adCva/sunnyside/README.md

 # Sunnyside agency landing page.

-Sunnyside agency landing page with ReactJs and Sass.
+Sunnyside agency landing page with ReactJs and Scss.

 ## Packages used.